Muhammad Muradyab Khan: Accession as monarch

 Muhammad Muradyab had originally accompanied his father on the way to Umarkot, but worried that he was going to be taken as a hostage again, he ended up leaving and going a different way.
-Meanwhile, on the 12th of Saffar, Mian Nur Muhammad died of quinsy at Jaisalmer.
+Meanwhile, on the 12th of Safar, Mian Nur Muhammad died of quinsy at Jaisalmer.
 The nobles immediately elected Muhammad Muradyab as the successor to his father and went to retrieve him.
 He was officially enthroned on the 16th of Saffar, four days after his father's death.

 However, Ahmad Shah Abdali had other plans and appointed Ismail Khan Pini to be his deputy in Sindh.
 Gidu Mal’s influence proved crucial here, as he insisted that the shah back Muradyab Khan instead.
 In the end, Gidu Mal was able to sway Ahmad Shah into confirming Muhammad Muradyab Khan as ruler of Sindh, on the condition that an annual kharaj payment of 14 lakh rupees be made to Ahmad Shah.
 Atur Khan was also to be given over as a hostage.
 Ahmad Shah granted Muradyab the title "Nawab Sarbuland Khan" and sent Gidu Mal back to Umarkot with an official decree and robe of honour for Muradyab.
 Upon receiving them, Muhammad Muradyab left to return to the capital at Khudabad.

 On the way to the capital, Muhammad Muradyab stopped at a plain near Nasarpur and set up a camp, which was "adorned with tents and flags" to mark the first camp of the new ruler on his way home.
 He stayed there for several days and founded a new city on the spot, which he named Muradabad after himself.